CBS-SI/DST/DST Database Documentation/README.md

 ### ARBSTKFR / DB: [`idas`]

-Workplace Status Code - From
+Workplace Status Code - From.

 Status code of the workplace before a transition or change.